 - on bail or on remand in custody

-- in lawful custody for committing an offence (in a youth training centre as defined under the Children and Young Persons Act 1989 or imprisoned in an adult correctional facility within Australia)
+- in lawful custody for committing an offence (in a Youth Justice Centre as defined in section 478 of the Children, Youth and Families Act 2005 or imprisoned in an adult correctional facility within Australia), or

-- recipients of a scholarship offering financial assistance for study purposes by the Victorian Government, which exceeded $10,000 over the past 5 years.
+- in receipt of a scholarship offering financial assistance for study purposes and which exceeds $20,000.

 Past academic results